gael37/Emporium/README.md

 - Add and remove products to their basket and proceed to a Stripe payment.
 - Manage their whishlist.

+Below you can see screenshots of the website on different devices:

 Mobile view of the sign-in page:

 ![image](https://github.com/gael37/Emporium/assets/113553373/5b49ecca-bab0-4a63-a6c6-e2a54db2e8bc)